mikegazzaruso/autodub/README.md

 - `--min-pause-duration` : Minimum pause duration in milliseconds
 - `--no-adaptive-timing` : Disable adaptive timing based on language
 - `--no-preserve-breaks` : Do not preserve sentence breaks
+- `--use-female-voice` : Use a female voice as default when no voice samples are provided

 ---